 In Lisbon, there is no shortage of restaurants dedicated to the most diverse specialties and cultures.
-In fact, it really is possible to travel the world without leaving the city through gastronomy.
+In fact, it really is possible to travel the world without leaving the city through world gastronomy.
 However, how about an itinerary dedicated to Lisbon’s most typical dishes?

-In Portugal, and particularly in the capital, we love a good plate of traditional Portuguese cuisine , because Lisbon is known for its rich cuisine, full of traditional and tasty dishes that reflect Portuguese culture and tradition.
+In Portugal, and particularly in the capital, we love a good plate of traditional Portuguese cuisine, because Lisbon is known for its rich cuisine, full of traditional and tasty dishes that reflect Portuguese culture and tradition.

 The list of dishes below is a small sample of the culinary diversity that Lisbon has to offer, from the classic flavors of codfish to traditional desserts such as pastéis de nata.